Gabriel0110/Local-Image-Editor/README.md

 # Local Image Editor

-Local Image Editor is a powerful desktop application that provides advanced image editing capabilities, including inpainting, depth-wise background removal, and more.
-This project also includes AI-powered tools like EdgeSAM and Stable Diffusion for state-of-the-art image manipulation.
+Local Image Editor is a powerful desktop application that provides advanced image editing capabilities (if desired - need the models locally).
+This project is based on Yacine's Dingboard (dingboard.com) - I like to call it Fingboard (Fake Dingboard).

 ## Features